imc-public/telegram-bot/README.md

 ## IMC Telegram Web App Bot

-Bot parses messages in the public channel and adds a button with the web app URL.
+Bot parses messages in the public channel and adds a button with the web app URL, sending message to the channel.

 ## Installation